fbpx

 Rain cancellation policy

 The ride will go on as planned in most weather conditions, including moderate rain, hot, and cold weather.
 Please dress accordingly.
 In the event that heavy rain or other serious weather conditions are forecasted, the ride will be canceled.
-In the event of a cancellation, you will be notified by email the day before the ride and the registration fee will be refunded.
+In the event of a cancellation, you will be notified by email the day before the ride.

 Are children allowed on rides?